top of page

 The griffin

-The Paston family chose the fierce and fabulous griffin as their heraldic symbol.
-In heraldry, the griffin's hybrid shape of an eagle (its head, neck, wings and talons) conjoined to the legs and back body of a lion, denotes strength, military courage and leadership.
-This is because the lion is the King of the beasts while the eagle is King of the birds.
 Selecting a symbol of your family's character for your coat of arms is not about being humble, rather it is about making a mission statement.
 Along with the eagle's pointed ears which signifies astute and alert listening, the griffin is the perfect symbol of the Pastons' courageous spirit and pursuit of power.

-The griffin is a medieval imagining of the ancient symbolic mythical creature of Assyria and the East.
-It may be classed with the 'wonder beasts' of the dragon, wyvern, phÅ“nix, sphynx, and other imaginary beings.
-A writer in the classical period called Aelian, born 170 A.D., described the griffin in colourful language:
+The griffin is a medieval version of the ancient symbolic mythical creature of Assyria and the East.
+It sits alongside other 'wonder beasts' such as the dragon, wyvern, phœnix, sphynx, and other imaginary beings.

 When beasts of antiquity were brought back to prominence in the Middle Ages their symbolic significance were adjusted or enhanced to fit the ideals of Christianity.
 By the time the Pastons adopt the griffin, it had become a popular Christian symbol of strength in intelligence (wisdom) as well as body.